bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rest/requests/get_block-notxdetails.md

 - n: "→<br>`nonce`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The nonce which was successful at turning this particular block into one that could be added to the best block chain"
+  d: "The nonce which was successful at turning this particular block into one that could be added to the best blockchain"

 - n: "→<br>`bits`"
   t: "string (hex)"